 What a development looks like and how it is constructed are key components to the visual appeal of a community.
 The Township has been committed to enhancing its visual landscape as new development and redevelopment projects occur.
-This can contain a range of elements including reducing the number of curb cuts on high-traveled thoroughfares, improving the quality of building design and materials, siting buildings closer to the road, reducing the number of expansive parking lots and their visibility from including parks, trails, the senior center, the RecPlex, Anderson Center, historic landmarks and entertainment / commercial destinations.
-It is important to consider, though, how to expand or enhance these existing areas while also creating new options.
-Additional yearround programing, amenities, or facilities could provide new opportunities for people to get together.
-Additionally, new and redevelopment projects should incorporate public gathering spaces, outdoor dining spaces, expanded pedestrian paths and similar elements that further enhance this concept within the Township.
+This can contain a range of elements including reducing the number of curb cuts on high-traveled thoroughfares, improving the quality of building design and materials, siting buildings closer to the road, reducing the number of expansive parking lots and their visibility from the street, increasing the amount of open space and providing significant landscaping within a development.